mecid/mecid.github.io/_posts/2019-07-24-alerts-actionsheets-modals-and-popovers-in-swiftui.md

 > *ActionSheet* is deprecated now, use confirmation dialogs instead.
 To learn more, take a look at my ["Confirmation dialogs in SwiftUI"](/2021/07/28/confirmation-dialogs-in-swiftui/) post.

-The interesting fact here is that SwiftUI resets the binding to initial value after *Alert* or *Action Sheet* dismissal.
+The interesting fact here is that SwiftUI resets the binding to initial value after alert or action sheet dismissal.

 It is a straightforward approach to present alerts or action sheets.
 But sometimes it is not enough, because we need some data to show in alert.
-For this case, we have another versions of the *alert* view modifier, which use an optional *presenting* parameter.
+For this case, we have another versions of the *alert* view modifier, which use an optional **presenting** parameter.

 ```swift
 struct EditorView: View {